 The Chevrolet Camaro has always been one step behind the Ford Mustang when it comes to sales and popularity.
 Chevy has been investing into the Camaro platform a ton these past few years with brand new amazing engines, great handling dynamics, and stunning looks to just gain a fraction of the popularity that the Mustang has held for well over 50 years now since its initial launch.
 Take the Chevy Camaro ZL1 as an example.
 It has a supercharged V8 that pushes out 650bhp and well over 650 lb-ft of torque, Ford doesn’t have any Mustang that can compete with those numbers currently, but despite that, it can never seem to match the Mustang in terms of sales numbers.
 So for the 2019 model Chevrolet has come out with a mid-cycle refresh and to be honest we’re not sure what exactly Chevrolet was thinking.

 Let’s start off with the styling.
 The pre-facelift Camaro was a fairly handsome car and was considered by many if not all to be the better-looking muscle car between it and the Ford Mustang.
 But with the 2019 Chevrolet Camaro, it seems that Chevy has made it look slightly worse than before.
 Around the front end, we get a much larger front grille that festoons most of the front fascia on the 2019 Camaro.
-The headlights have now also been revised, and we completely understand that beauty is subjective, but they just don’t look as good as the pre-facelift model.
-The hood now also features a new functional air extractor as well to better cool the engine.
-Moving on to the rear and it seems Chevy tried to make the signature Camaro rear taillights more three dimensional this time around.
-The Chevrolet Camaro 2019 is probably going to be a very marmite car, some people are going to love it, and some people, namely purists, are probably going to despise it.
+The headlights have now also been revised.
+The hood now also features a new functional air extractor as well for better cooling.
+At the rear, it seems Chevy tried to make the signature Camaro rear taillights three dimensional.
+The Chevrolet Camaro 2019 is probably going to be a very marmite car, some people are going to love it, but purists might despise it.

 Various other things that are new for the Chevrolet Camaro 2019 includes brand new differential coolers, launch control, a no-lift shift function and electronic sound enhancement that uses recordings of the actual engine.
 All 1LE models like before will come equipped with a matte hood as well.
 Inside the interior, it’s much the same as before, but the Camaro does get a rear-view mirror display that should help drivers immensely while parking, especially since the Camaro, suffers from some seriously massive blind spots due to the large rear pillars.